 Locs are getting popular these days; even celebrities are fond of it.
 There is a good reason you might be trying to have dreadlocks and looking for the answer; how often should you retwist locs?

-You should retwist locs maximum once a month.
+You should retwist locs a maximum of once a month.
 Also, don’t plan or decide to retwist too often because it will damage your hair.

 If you plan to get retwisted locs yourself, this comprehensive guide will help you get the required dreadlocks.